 European destinations are usually considered lower risk, so you’ll find it cheaper to holiday in France than Sri Lanka.
 Holidays to Europe are typically cheaper to insure as the distance travelled is shorter, which means the costs of repatriation, for example, would be lower.

 The price of healthcare at your destination also influences insurance premiums.
-When going to Europe, holidaymakers can access free healthcare with a European Health Insurance Card or Global Health Insurance Card (EHIC or GHIC).
+When going to Europe, holidaymakers can access free healthcare with a Global Health Insurance Card (GHIC).
 The card covers the cost of state healthcare, which means travellers are less likely to make a claim on their travel insurance.
 Find out more about the GHIC in our blog post.

 Higher risk destinations tend to be long-haul countries.
 Healthcare in the US, Canada and the Caribbean is notoriously expensive.
 The cost of repatriation home from one of these countries is high too, hence the higher premium when jetting off to these places.